David Ellis (architect): Architecture Style and Philosophy

-Throughout David Ellis' years of designing, it is evident that Mr. Ellis was influenced through his birthplace within a Northern community, his designs often reflect a connection to the exterior landscape through various lighting practises and materiality choices.
-For example, in many of his lab designs, such as the Technology and Science Design center, discussed further under ‘works’, Mr. Ellis uses the end of corridors as spaces to connect with the outdoors, as well as a space for people to congregate and chat.
+Throughout David Ellis' years of designing, it is evident that Mr. Ellis was influenced through his birthplace within a Northern community, as his design influences often reflect a connection to the exterior landscape through various lighting practices and material choices.
+For example, in many of his lab designs, such as the Technology and Science Design Centre, discussed further under ‘works’, Mr. Ellis uses the end of corridors as spaces to connect with the outdoors, as well as a space for people to congregate and chat.
 Many of David Ellis' designs use building cantilevers and natural shading to produce spaces that have less reliance on mechanical systems, and more of a connection to the environment around it, through various strategies that mitigate heat and allow cross-ventilation to occur in many designs.

 Sustainability and LEED accredited Designs

-The firm's intentions and smaller projects within the community that prove DavidELLISarchitect Inc., as a sustainable and environmentally friendly firm.
+The firm's intentions and smaller projects within the community, exemplify david ELLIS architect Inc., as a sustainable and environmentally friendly firm.
 In specific, the firm speaks about its use of sustainable design with the community.
 The RYTAC building in Sault Ste.
 Marie, depicts a structure constructed along the St. Mary's River, in Sault Ste.
 Marie, Ontario.
-This building is an example of adaptive reuse and use of eco-friendly practices in order to limit the amount of damage done to the site.
-Another factor that David ELLIS architecture firm focuses on is the delivery of materials and accounting for LEED standards in all of the build concepts.
-Materials are chosen from a local source, for example, many steel beams and connectors are sourced directly from the Steel mill within the city of Sault Ste.
+This building is an example of adaptive reuse and use of eco-friendly practices in order to limit the amount of damage done to the site, plus very high thermal properties to the building envelope.
+Another factor that the firm focuses on is the delivery of materials and accounting similar to many LEED standards in all of the build concepts.
+Materials are chosen from a local source.
+For example, many steel beams and connectors are sourced directly from the Steel mill within the city of Sault Ste.
 Marie, creating minimal carbon output upon delivery of materials as delivery is below 50 km in roadway distance.
-Being the only LEED certified architect currently practicing in Sault Ste Marie, David Ellis himself focuses on bringing these requirements to life in every build to allow for the rejuvenation of Northern Ontario in the years to come without requirement to re-approach his designs in future.
+Being the only LEED certified architect currently practising in Sault Ste Marie, David Ellis himself focuses on bringing these requirements to life in every build to allow for the rejuvenation of Northern Ontario in the years to come without requirement to re-approach his designs in future.